exasol/script-language-container-deployer/doc/user_guide/user-guide.md

 ## Language Container Deployer

-An extension would typically use UDF scripts to enable certain custom functionality within a database.
+An extension would typically use [UDF scripts](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm) to enable certain custom functionality within a database.
-In most cases, UDF scripts must be backed by a Language Container, that should be installed in the Exasol Database.
+In most cases, UDF scripts must be backed by a [Script Language Container (SLC)](https://github.com/exasol/script-languages-release/), that must be installed in the Exasol Database.
 A Script Language Container is a mechanism that allows the installation of the chosen programming language and necessary dependencies in the Exasol Database.